bookalope/InDesign-CEP/README.md

 This repository contains the complete source code for [Bookalope](https://bookalope.net/)’s InDesign extension.
 The extension uses the [Bookalope REST API](https://github.com/bookalope/Bookalope/blob/master/API.md) and its [Javascript wrapper](https://github.com/bookalope/Bookalope/blob/master/clients/javascript/bookalope.js) to integrate the Bookalope toolset into InDesign.
 For more information on Bookalope and its services, please refer to the [Bookalope](https://bookalope.net) website.

+You can also download and install this extension directly from the [Adobe Exchange](https://exchange.adobe.com/apps/cc/102942/intelligent-import-of-word-documents-and-ebooks).

 ## Requirements

 The extension requires and supports Adobe InDesign versions 13–17, which relates to CC 2018-22.
 However, while the extension may run on older versions that hasn’t been tested in depth.